ibm-cloud-docs/power-iaas/faq.md

 Both AIX and IBM i supports custom cloud-init configurations at the time of {{site.data.keyword.powerSys_notm}} instace (VM) deployment.

-You can customize the cloud-init configurations only through the {site.data.keyword.powerSys_notm}} API.
+You can customize the cloud-init configurations only through the {{site.data.keyword.powerSys_notm}} API.
 The custom cloud-init is specified by the `userData` request parameter.
 For more information, see [Create a new Power VM Instance](https://cloud.ibm.com/apidocs/power-cloud#pcloud-pvminstances-post).